demisto/content-docs/docs/documentation/pack-docs.md

 ### README structure
 - If the pack is a ***beta*** pack, add the following at the very beginning of the pack README file:
 _Note: This is a beta pack, which lets you implement and test pre-release software.
 Since the pack is beta, it might contain bugs.
 Updates to the pack during the beta phase might include non-backward compatible features.
 We appreciate your feedback on the quality and usability of the pack to help us identify issues, fix them, and continually improve._
+- If the pack is adopted, add the correct text as specified on the [Adopt a Pack page](../partners/adopt.md).
 * A short paragraph connecting real-life situations to the pack use cases.
 * A "What does this pack do?" section, explaining point-by-point the capabilities of the pack or the main playbook of the pack.
 * (Optional): a sentence or two detailing the contents of the pack.